Hugh Maxwell is an award-winning landscape photographer based in Ayrshire in the south-west of Scotland.

 My Journey…

-In the autumn of 2022, when I was about to turn the big fifty, I took a break from my job of 21 years working in a banking call centre.
-This gave me more time to get outdoors and enjoy creating images.
+In the autumn of 2022, when I was about to turn the big five zero, I took a break from my job of 21 years working in a banking call centre.
+I now had more time to enjoy being outdoors creating images.
 Being able to travel to locations when the light and weather are looking promising makes all the difference.
-My creativity and confidence soared and the following year I had a couple of images published in Outdoor Photography Magazine.
+My creativity and confidence soared.

 I’m definitely old-fashioned as I believe great images are produced through the craft and skill of the photographer combined with their personal vision.
-The camera is only a tool we use to achieve this.
+The camera is only a tool used to achieve this.
 All my photographs are created in-camera as I aim to spend as little time as possible sitting in front of a computer screen.
 The images I share on social media are normally accompanied by a short description of my thoughts and feelings at the time of pressing the shutter.

 I simply love being outdoors with the camera, capturing natural light in all its forms, and creating memorable images I can share with others.
 I hope you enjoy looking through my photographs and it would be great if you decided to follow my creative journey on Facebook.